eventoL/eventoL/deploy/docker/README.md

 *password*: passw0rda
 ```

 Note: Each time something is pushed to the repository, gitlab registry builds a new image and tags it.
-In order to use the containers in development mode, is always necessary to recreate them each time a library is added using docker-compose build
+In order to use the containers in development mode, is always necessary to recreate them each time a library is added using docker compose build

 ### master